zogzog/cubicweb/doc/book/en/tutorials/base/customizing-the-application.rst

    :alt: the custom primary view for our community entity type

 We've seen here a lot of thing you'll have to deal with to write views in
 |cubicweb|.
-The good news is that here is almost everything that is then used to
+The good news is that this is almost everything that is used to
 build higher level layers.

 ..
 Note::